-We’re all very familiar with our own inner voice; we may be travelling to work and mulling over the activities of the day or planning for the weekend.
+We’re all very familiar with our inner voice; we may be cleaning our teeth or taking a shower as we mull over the day’s activities or plan for the weekend.
 Self-talk is a term used to describe the inner monologue and mental chatter that goes on inside our heads; like our own personal radio or smart speaker that’s on in the background, interjecting commentary on our life.

 Share on